-While you might not make a special trip to Italy to visit the Bologna Christmas Market, it is definitely worth visiting if you happened to be in the area or want to incorporate it into a city break or winter holiday.
+While you might not make a special trip to Italy to visit the Bologna Christmas Market, it is definitely worth visiting if you happened to be in the area or want to incorporate it into your winter holiday.
 Bologna’s Christmas market is known as Fiera di Santa Lucia and is one of the oldest Christmas markets in Italy.

-Location: Piazza Maggiore, Via Altabella and Corte Isolani.
+Location: Strada Maggiore (Portico dei Servi) but also at Piazza Maggiore, Via Altabella and Corte Isolani.

 Reason to visit: Bologna is all about the food.

 Specialties: All the regional cuisine like tagliatelle with ragù, tortellini en brodo, parmigiano reggiano, balsamico di Modena, piadina, parma ham and mortadella.